About Omkari Yoga

 Debbie Thomas RYT 500 IYN

 Practising yoga in various traditions for over 20 years, Debbie qualified as a yoga teacher at the International Sivananda Vedanta Yoga Centre in Himalaya, India in 2009.
-Debbie has been a lead teacher with Yogaprema, has assisted on their TTC and now aswell as her own classes with Omkari Yoga, she teaches in various gyms and lesiure centres.
+Debbie has taught for Universal Yoga and been a lead teacher with Yogaprema, assisting on their TTC in Goa.

-Debbie completed Level 1 & 2 ‘Radiant Child’ teacher training and has led yoga workshops in schools.
+Level 1 & 2 ‘Radiant Child’ teacher training and has led many yoga workshops in schools.

 25 hr Restorative Yoga